These famous words in the 1970s, by former Secretary of Agriculture Earl Butz, led to a consolidation of agriculture that continues today.

 Residents living near a CAFO experience adverse health effects from pollutants.
 The elderly, pregnant women and young children are the most susceptible to illness.

-CAFOs are often cited in low-income or minority communities — often with high rates of asthma and cancer.
+CAFOs are often sited in low-income or minority communities — often with high rates of asthma and cancer.

 REDUCED QUALITY OF LIFE

 Over 500 residents in eastern North Carolina in low-income and minority communities are currently involved in a nuisance lawsuit against Murphy-Brown, a subsidiary of Smithfield Foods.